Stephen O. Murray and Keelung Hong Special Collections Staff

 Ruth Ann’s professional interests include teaching with primary sources, innovative outreach, and issues around decolonizing special collections and archives.
 Areas of the collection she works with most frequently include Radicalism, Popular Culture, LGBTQ+ Studies and Ethnic Studies.
 Ruth Ann has an MS in Library and Information Science and a certificate in Special Collections Librarianship, both from the University of Illinois at Urbana-Champaign, and recently completed training to become a facilitator of Visual Thinking Strategies conversations.
 Ruth Ann joined the MSU Libraries in 1990, and joined the Stephen O. Murray and Keelung Hong Special Collections in 2015.
 Previously at MSU she was a reference librarian, digital production manager, and cataloger.

 Contact Ruth Ann Jones | pronouns: she/her/hers

-Prior to joining MSU, Elisa worked at the Oriental Institute in Chicago, and the Center for Research Libraries.
+Prior to joining MSU, Eli worked at the Oriental Institute in Chicago, and the Center for Research Libraries.
 They also spent time volunteering at photography archives, first at the Penn Museum Archives in Philadelphia, and later at the Oriental Institute’s Research Archives.
-Elisa received their MLIS degree from Drexel University and Bachelor’s degree in East Asian Studies from Bryn Mawr College.
+Eli received their MLIS degree from Drexel University and Bachelor’s degree in East Asian Studies from Bryn Mawr College.

 Andrew Lundeen joined the MSU Libraries in 2013, working part-time in Special Collections before taking a full-time position with the Turfgrass Information Center in 2015.
 In August 2020, he rejoined Stephen O. Murray and Keelung Hong Special Collections as Digital Projects Librarian, while maintaining a secondary appointment in TIC.